 No, WordPress is not copyright free.
 Due to its open-source nature, anyone can inspect, modify, or enhance its source code.
 Now, this creates a scenario where thousands of contributors are adding to the source code, modifying it, enhancing it, and thus creating their own versions.
 It is impossible to copyright WordPress to a certain individual as it is powered by an entire community.
 Now how is the problem of copyright solved?

 Enter GPL.
-WordPress is licensed under GNU General Public License (GPL).
+WordPress is licensed under the GNU General Public License (GPL).
 It allows you to freely use, edit, modify, collaborate on and redistribute the code.
 You hold the copyright for any modifications you make but when you redistribute it, again GPL applies.
 It means that anyone can now freely use, edit, modify and redistribute your code.
 Any derivative work you make is licensed under GPL only.

 This means that WordPress themes and plugins are also under GPL.